irmanfreestyle/react-note/README.md

 ## About Project
-Just a simple notes app built with React & a little sass
+Just a simple notes app built with React & little sass

 ---------------------------------------------------------